NorChainOfficial/norchain-sdk/apps/landing/LANDING_PAGE_COMPLETE.md

 **5 Categories, 15+ Questions:**

 1. **General** (3 questions)
-   - What is Xaheen Chain?
+   - What is NorChain Chain?
-   - How is Xaheen different from Ethereum?
+   - How is NorChain different from Ethereum?
-   - Is Xaheen truly decentralized?
+   - Is NorChain truly decentralized?

 2. **For Developers** (3 questions)
    - Can I deploy Ethereum contracts?